preactjs/preact-www/content/guide/api-reference.md

 Render a Preact component into the `containerNode` DOM node.
 Returns a reference to the rendered DOM node.

-If the optional `replaceNode` DOM node is provided, Preact will replace the contents of `replaceNode` with the rendered element.
+If the optional `replaceNode` DOM node is provided and is a child of `containerNode`, Preact will update or replace that element using its diffing algorithm.
 Otherwise, Preact will append the rendered element to `containerNode`.

 ```js
 import { render } from 'preact';